home | study, work, travel | work abroad | um-based programs | miisp | faq

 - What exactly is the Michigan International Internship and Service program?

 - The Michigan International Internship and Service Program (MIISP) is a program for undergraduate students who are interested in doing an internship or service project abroad during the summer.
 The aim of the program is to prepare students for their international experience through workshops that take place over the course of the academic year.
-Workshops cover topics such as how to find an international internship or service project, how to find funding to help cover your costs (last year many of our participants secured funding from some of the most competitive sources on campus!), how to be an effective intern, exploring the international workplace, and more.
+Workshops cover topics such as how to find an international internship or service project, how to find funding to help cover your costs (Many of our participants secured funding from some of the most competitive sources on campus!), goal-setting, social identity, exploring the international workplace, and more.
 MIISP staff and alumni facilitate workshops with special guests from across the University.
 All MIISP participants receive personalized advising as well as the benefits of going through the process with other internationally-interested U-M students!

 MIISP participants are selected in October.
 Workshops take place every two or three weeks throughout the academic year.
 While abroad, students maintain a blog in which they report their observations from their internship or service placement.
-Upon returning, students will participate in a poster fair or similar session & will have the opportunity to share their experiences with the next cohort of MIISP participants at future panel presentations.
+Upon returning, students will create an MPortfolio & will have the opportunity to share their experiences with the next cohort of MIISP participants at future panel presentations.

 In summary, MIISP is a three phase program: